Hey therapist, I’m Allyson

 01

-Running a private practice often brings up the same unfinished business that therapy does: your relationship with money and success, issues of worthiness and believing you can and should take up space as an expert, your visibility fears and anxieties, etc.
+Running a premium-fee private practice often brings up the same unfinished business that therapy does: your relationship with money and success, your boundaries, issues of worthiness and believing you can and should take up space as an expert, your visibility fears and anxieties, etc.

 That ish all comes up to the surface when you market your practice.